simeon-demo/dsi_c6_playground/README.md

 ```
 test
-TEst 2 - Doing a git pul
+TEst 2 - Doing a git pull
+Trying to create conflict